ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-18. Script that displays all line of the file /etc/ssh/sshd_config starting with a letter
+19. Script that replaces all characters A and c from input Z and e respectively.